sumnerevans/sumnerevans.com/content/new-england-trip/halifax-nova-scotia-canada.md

 experiences arriving in Canada and learning the culture.
 One of the best lines from the film:

-> Everyone was so apologetic, I would step in front of them and they’d
+> Everyone was so apologetic, I would step in front of them and they'd
-> say “sorry” and I’d be like, “you don’t need to say sorry for that”,
+> say "sorry" and I'd be like, "you don't need to say sorry for that",
-> and they’d say “sorry” again!
+> and they'd say "sorry" again!

 It was neat to see all of the people who wanted to become Canadian because they knew that Canada represented a better life for them and or